fresh-bites/os-actions/README.md

 1. Navigate to **Secrets and variables** > **Actions**.
 1. Click on **New repository secret**.
 1. Add a secret with the name `API_KEY` and your actual OpenShock API key as the value.

+If you are going to run the workflow on a schedule, also add these secrets:

+   - `SHOCK_ID`: The default shock ID you want to trigger.
+   - `INTENSITY`: The default intensity of the shock (e.g., 50).
+   - `DURATION`: The default duration of the shock in milliseconds (e.g., 1000).

+They are unused when running the workflow manually.

 ## Running the Workflow Manually